BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 - **Hover: Enabled:** Toggle this to turn the uuid/handle hover information (users say it can be too much and obstruct the page, an alternative solution would be below)
 - **Hover: Max Files:** Enter a number into the field to limit the amount of entries returns when looking for uuid/handles to display via hover, for visibility.
 - **Hover: Show Path:** Not working and will probably be removed in future, dont worry about this.
 Probably leave it checked but it shouldnt do anything.
 - **Launch Continue Game:** Toggle this do exactly as stated, launch the game with continue game flag so it will auto start your last save instead of waiting at the game menu.
+- **Lslib Path:**

 ## Features and Usage
 ### 1. **UUID/Handle Creation and Display**